sarah11918/rainsberger.ca/src/pages/posts/2015-04-13-avoiding-bluejays-spoilers-on-twitter.md

 ---
+layout: ../../layouts/OldMarkdownPostLayout.astro
-title: Avoiding Toronto Blue Jays baseball spoilers on Twitter
+title: 'Avoiding Toronto Blue Jays baseball spoilers on Twitter'
 subtitle:
 date: "2015-04-13"
+pubDate: "2015-04-13"
 excerpt: "I've been meaning to write to explain exactly how my super-awesome-spoiler-proof Twitter system works.  \"So, you mute keywords and hashtags?\" Oh, if only it were that simple!"
-layout: ../../layouts/OldMarkdownPostLayout.astro
 tags: ["Twitter"]
 ---